Senior Leadership Team

 Holly Northern is the Technology Director.
 She oversees the work of the Technology Department in support of the widespread use of technology across campus.
 She also oversees the management of our Portal, which provides an important avenue of communication among students and their parents with faculty and staff.
 Mrs. Northern has a bachelor's degree in English from Xavier University and multiple technology certifications.
 She has served in various technology roles, from support to management at St. Xavier High School, Productivity Point International and Clinton Memorial Hospital, prior to starting at The Summit in 2000.
 As Summit's network administrator, Mrs. Northern managed the infrastructure and technical operations for the school.
 She assisted in managing the technology aspects of construction and renovation projects and also assisted annually in the technological aspects of the school's annual online auction.
 She has been involved with Interalliance of Greater Cincinnati, The Women in Technology conference and mentored students in broadcast communications, as well as serving as moderator for the Upper School Ski Club.
 She and her husband, Jason, have given their children Austin '14 and Jordyn '17 the advantage of a Summit education.
 Contact her via email or call 871-4700 ext.
 465.

-Kelley Schiess is Assistant Head of School for Enrollment Management and Special Projects in the Office of Admission.
+Kelley Schiess is Assistant Head of School for Enrollment Management and Community Engagement in the Office of Admission.
 In this role, she assists in administration of The Summit by working with senior leadership teams, the Board of Trustees and the Summit Parents Association.
 She has oversight for Extended Day Programs and special projects.
 Mrs. Schiess has been responsible for admission, scholarship, financial aid and retention efforts at The Summit since 2002.
 She launched the Early Childhood Education Symposium – a free, community-based early childhood educational parenting program hosted annually in the fall – and an international student recruitment program.
 She was instrumental in expanding the Montessori Program to offer an academic program for 2-year-olds.
 She administers The Summit's scholarship and financial aid program.
 Prior to joining The Summit in 1988, Mrs. Schiess served in various roles in the Admissions Office at Xavier University, ending her tenure there as director for freshman recruitment.
 She has a master's degree in college student personnel administration in higher education and bachelor's degree in journalism from Ball State University.
 She and her husband, Adrian Schiess, who retired from XU as executive director for student academic support services, sent both of their sons to The Summit.
 Matthew '12 is pursuing a business degree at Xavier University and Patrick '14 is studying business at Clemson University.
 Contact her via email or call (513) 871-4700 ext.
 207.

 Kathy Scott is Montessori Director.
 She began teaching in Summit's Montessori in 1999.
 In 2016-17, she took leadership of The Summit's well-established Montessori pre-school program which started in 1963.
 The program is one of a few in Greater Cincinnati applying the Montessori philosophy to children as young as two.
 Mrs. Scott designed the Early Enrichment Program for 3- and 4-year-olds, which provides in-depth exploration of topics such as geography, anatomy and biomes.
 In 2007, she also became the coordinator of Summer Exploration, initiating Montessori summer classes for ages three to six, creating a day camp program for ages three to eight, broadening the curriculum in educational and enrichment summer classes and maintaining a wide variety of sports camps for age three to 18.
 In 2009, she took over administration of Before Care, Extended Day and After School Specials, improving enrichment opportunities after school and beginning Homework Start.
 She has been a leader in developing professional development opportunities for faculty and has facilitated the Ohio Praxis Entry Year program for many years.
 She has a Master of Education in Early Childhood with Montessori three-to-six certification through Xavier University and a Bachelor of Science in Nursing from Webster University in St. Louis.
 She and her husband, Kevin, sent their children, Gabe '12 and Brianna '11, to The Summit.
 Contact her via email or call (513) 871-4700 ext.
 235.